SpeedCodeNpo/ng-exercises/README.md

 ## Ng Exercises
 Welcome to Speed Code Exercises
-Starter version for assignment: card-20230626-1039
+Solution version for assignment: card-20230626-1039

 ### Practice goals :

 - Practice Angular signals which includes:
+  - signal initialize a value
+  - signal get it's value
+  - signal set a new value
-  - signal update & mutate
+  - signal update to new value from existing value
-  - computed-signal
-  - how to run a side-effect triggered by a signal change
+  - create a computed signal
+  - create an async effect signal

 ## Links
 -